PedMan/windows_link_reader/README.md

 This program is designed to extract and open a file path from a Windows `.lnk` shortcut file on non-Windows systems.
 The program reads the binary content of the `.lnk` file, converts it into ASCII, attempts to find the longest valid path, and finally, tries to open the path using the system's default program.

+> **Note:** Older compilers may encounter issues with the use of the `//` style comments present in this code.
+If you're facing compilation issues, you might want to replace these comments with the traditional `/* ... */` style.
+Alternatively, consider upgrading to a modern compiler version, such as GCC.

 [Capture vidéo du 24-09-2023 01:32:40.webm](https://github.com/SECRET-GUEST/windows_link_reader/assets/92639080/f92222d6-e028-4166-8e6d-a9c7bd40f144)

 ---